Colorado Elopement Guide (2024)

 San Juan Mountains

-San Juan Mountains.
 The San Juans in southwestern Colorado provide some of the most incredible scenery in the state.
-Charming rural towns like Ouray, Silverton, and Telluride make for wonderful elopement locations, and there is no shortage of scenic mountain passes, alpine lakes, and hiking trails where you can plan your special day.
+Charming rural towns like Ouray, Silverton, and Telluride (more on these later!) make for wonderful elopement locations, and there is no shortage of scenic mountain passes, alpine lakes, and hiking trails where you can plan your special day.

-• Elevation: the highest point is Uncompahgre Peak at 14,308 feet above sea level
+- Elevation: The highest point is Uncompahgre Peak at 14,308 feet above sea level, but most towns are around 9,000 feet

 Sand Dunes National Park

-Sand Dunes National Park.
 Outside of the funky town of Crestone lies the Great Sand Dunes National Park and Preserve.
-This provides a unique background of towering sand dunes framed by verdant mountains.
+This provides a unique background of towering sand dunes framed by verdant mountains, with the closest thing Colorado has to a desert vibe.
 Just keep in mind that it gets super hot here in the middle of a summer day!
-Pictured here are my and my babies hanging out at the dunes 🙂

-• Note: Sane Dunes National Park is a national park that allows dogs!
+Note: Sand Dunes National Park is a national park that allows dogs!
 Just know that they cannot go beyond the first high ridge of dunes.

 Yankee Boy Basin

-• Note: To get to the top of Yankee Boy Basin, you will need a vehicle with high clearance and good tired.
+Note: To get to the top of Yankee Boy Basin, you will need a vehicle with high clearance and good tires.
 You’re going to use a lot of fuel going up so stop at a gas station before starting towards the top.

 Woods Walk